Is Suffering God’s Penalty For Sin?

 Suffering is a consequence of sin, a manifestation of the evil that has damaged the world.
 It is not God’s penalty for sin.

-We may suffer innocently through no fault of our own or as a result of our sins, but whichever the case, our afflictions are not God’s punishment for iniquity.
+We may suffer as a result of our willful sins or innocently through no fault of our own, but whichever the case may be, our afflictions are not God’s penalty for our past or present iniquities.

 Conversely, the relative lack of distress in our lives does not mean God is pleased with our current level of godliness.